PiSupply/Ryanteck/RTK Motor Controller/Hardware/README.md

 ## VCC2

 VCC2 screw terminal provides power to the motors and the motor controller chip.
-You can connect a power supply from 4.5V to 36V ma with current up to 1A.
+You can connect a power supply from 4.5V to 12V  with current up to 1A.
 The left terminal it the +V (Red wire) and the right terminal is GND (Black wire).

 ## GPIO Breakout Headers